Democratic Alliance v Minister of Home Affairs: In the Constitutional Court

 The confirmation hearing was held on 5 November 2024 before Chief Justice Maya, acting Deputy Chief Justice Madlanga, judges Majiedt, Mhlantla, Theron and Tshiqi, and acting judges Seegobin and Tolmay.
 Legal scholar Steven Spadijer was admitted as amicus curiae.
 The government withdrew from formally opposing the confirmation, filing a notice to abide, but still made written submissions supporting the reasoning of the High Court.

-The unanimous judgment of the Constitutional Court bench was written by justice Majiedt and handed down on 6 May 2025.
-The court found that there was no meaninful distinction between "loss" and "deprivation" of citizenship, and that section 6(1)(a) therefore violated the prohibition on deprivation of citizenship in section 20 of the constitution.
+The unanimous judgment of the Constitutional Court bench was written by Justice Majiedt and handed down on 6 May 2025.
+The court found that there was no meaningful distinction between "loss" and "deprivation" of citizenship, and that section 6(1)(a) therefore violated the prohibition on deprivation of citizenship in section 20 of the constitution.
 The court also found that there was no legitimate purpose for the law given that dual citizenship is otherwise allowed, and that the unlimited discretion of the Minister added to the arbitrary nature of the law.

 The court also considered to the submissions of Dr Spadijer reviewing the state of the law in other countries, observing that permitting dual citizenship is the international norm.
 The judgment referred to constitutional provisions in various countries protecting dual citizenship or prohibiting involuntary loss of citizenship.
 The court also reviewed the United States cases Schneider v.
 Rusk and Afroyim v.
 Rusk, the Botswana case of Mathe v Attorney General, and several European Union cases.

 The Constitutional Court confirmed the judgment of the SCA in full.
 The final order of the court declared that section 6(1)(a) of the Citizenship Act was unconstitutional, that the invalidity was retrospective to the enactment of the Citizenship Act in 1995, and that all citizens who had lost their citizenship under that provision were deemed to have never lost it.
 The government was also ordered to pay the DA's costs.

 Aftermath

 The Democratic Alliance welcomed the judgment in its favour.
 Home affairs minister Leon Schreiber also welcomed the judgment and announced that the Department of Home Affairs would develop an online portal to lodge requests for retention of citizenship.
 In August 2025 it was reported that citizens who had regained citizenship under the law were struggling to obtain passports, causing anxiety around their ability to travel to South Africa.
+The online citizenship reinstatement portal was launched in November 2025.